samply/lens_beacon_service/README.md

 The method QueryService.runQuery() executes the following steps:

 - Create a fresh list of Sites.
-- Convert the AST nodes from Lens into Beacon filters.
+- Convert the AST nodes from the GUI into Beacon filters.
 - Run a query at each Beacon site, using the filters.
 Both the query specified by the user and the queries necessary for the stratifiers will be run.
 - Insert the query results (counts) into measure reports, one per site.
 - Decorate measure reports with site name and URL.